- Basic Job Submission

 with the exclusive flag set will be given their own node.

-The problem is that there can be interference between the jobs.
+Also, there is the possibillity of potential interference between the jobs.
 First off, to optimize performance, we are not perfectly enforcing the core and memory usage of jobs, and it is possible for a job to "escape" its bounds.
 But even assuming the jobs keep within their requested CPU and memory limits, they still would be sharing IO bandwidth, particularly disk and network, and depending on the jobs this might cause significant performance degradation.
 On the other hand, it is wasteful to give a smaller job a node all to itself if it will not use all the resources on the node.

 From the perspective of you, the user, this potential for interference between jobs means that your job might suffer from slower performance, or even worse, crash (or the node it is running on crash).
 While that might make submitting jobs in exclusive mode seem like the easy answer, that could significantly impact utilization of the cluster.
 In other words, if you submit a job in exclusive mode, we will have to charge you for all the cores on the node, not just the ones you asked to use, for the lifetime of your job (since no one else can use those cores).
 Thus, the funds in your allocation will be depleted faster.